I am a member of the Amazon Associates Program and I will earn a commission from qualifying purchases at no extra cost to you.

 The health benefits of swimming for all of us are huge, whatever our age, shape or size.
-Swimming just once a week can have a positive impact both physically and mentally.
+Swimming just once a week can positively impact both physically and mentally.

-Research has proven over the years that the all-over-body workout given by swimming has some major benefits on the human body and its various systems.
+Research has proven over the years that the all-over-body workout given by swimming has significant benefits for your mind, body and well-being.

-Do you get out of breath doing normal everyday stuff?
-Regular swimming, once or twice a week will help to improve your stamina and overall fitness by getting your heart and lungs to do some work.
-Do not be put off my the word work or exercise because a swim only has to be gentle and of low intensity to still do wonders to your cardiovascular system, especially if you're not used to it.
+Do you get out of breath doing standard everyday stuff?
+Regular swimming, once or twice a week, will help improve your stamina and overall fitness by getting your heart and lungs to work.
+Do not be put off by the words work or exercise because swimming can be gentle and low-intensity and still does amazing things for your cardiovascular system, especially if you're not used to it.

 To get the most from your swimming, click here and check out some swimming workouts.